Lady Rain lives in Australia and enjoys writing about travels, crafts and historical events.

-Situated within two kilometres from the CBD of Perth, Kings Park is a premier tourist destination in Western Australia and is one of the top places to see in Perth.
-The park sits at an altitude of over 43 metres and overlooks the beautiful Swan River, the city of Perth and its surrounding suburbs.
-This urban park has a total area of over 400 hectares with two-thirds bushlands and one-third developed into gardens, landmarks, playgrounds, picnic and barbeque areas.
-There are many things to do in Kings Park, from sightseeing to dining, trekking, cycling, picnics and barbeques.
+Situated within two kilometers from the CBD of Perth, Kings Park is a premier tourist destination in Western Australia and is one of the top places to see in Perth.
+The park sits at an altitude of over 43 meters and overlooks the beautiful Swan River, the city of Perth, and its surrounding suburbs.
+This urban park has a total area of over 400 hectares with two-thirds bushlands and one-third developed into gardens, landmarks, playgrounds, picnic, and barbeque areas.
+There are many things to do in Kings Park, from sightseeing to dining, trekking, cycling, picnics, and barbeques.

-Throughout the park, the roads are lined with eucalyptus trees, kangaroo paws and different species of native plants.
+Throughout the park, the roads are lined with eucalyptus trees, kangaroo paws, and different species of native plants.
 The pleasant scent from the eucalyptus trees fills the air in all areas.
 There are several lookout areas and an observation deck with fantastic views of the city skyline.
-Memorial plaques are erected in front of each of the many trees to honour the fallen heroes who fought in various wars.
-Many structures, statues and areas of interest within the Kings Park precinct are open to the public.
+Memorial plaques are erected in front of each of the many trees to honor the fallen heroes who fought in various wars.
+Many structures, statues, and areas of interest within the Kings Park precinct are open to the public.

 Kings Park is a place with vast memorials.
-The serenity of the surroundings casts a tranquil ambience around many of the memorial sites.
-The State War Memorial was built in remembrance of soldiers who lost their lives in the Boer War, World War I, World War II, Korean War or Vietnam War.
-Service men and women who had died while in service were also remembered with the displays of memorial plaques that lined the side of the roads in Kings Park.
+The serenity of the surroundings casts a tranquil ambiance around many of the memorial sites.
+The State War Memorial was built in remembrance of soldiers who lost their lives in the Boer War, World War I, World War II, Korean War, and Vietnam War.
+Servicemen and women who had died while in service were also remembered with the displays of memorial plaques that lined the side of the roads in Kings Park.

 The Bali Memorial was built in remembrance of sixteen Western Australian who had suffered or died in the Bali bombings in 2002, where 88 Australians were killed as a result of the terrorist attack.

-Edith Cowan was the first woman to be elected in the Australian parliament.
-The Edith Dircksey Cowan Memorial (previously known as the Edith Cowan Memorial Clock) was built in 1934 to honour this great Australian woman.
+Edith Cowan was the first woman to be elected to the Australian parliament.
+The Edith Dircksey Cowan Memorial (previously known as the Edith Cowan Memorial Clock) was built in 1934 to honor this great Australian woman.